coderNiKLAUS/E-Pravas/README.md

 ## As of Now
 1.Contact Us Page has been added to the repository by @coderNiKlaus. <br>
-2.Update to Contact Us:
+2.Update to Contact Us:<br>
-3. Removed the Toggle Up button for now due to complexities, will add in next update.
+3. Removed the Toggle Up button for now due to complexities, will add in next update.<br>
-4. Cartoon image added next to form.
+4. Cartoon image added next to form.<br>
-5. Frequently Asked Questions added as per requirement with style, etc.
+5. Frequently Asked Questions added as per requirement with style, etc.<br>
-6. Modified Social Slider
+6. Modified Social Slider.